RedHat-UX/red-hat-design-system/assets/packages/@rhds/elements/elements/rh-tag/docs/20-guidelines.md

 If you need to reflect counts like number of objects, events, or unread items, use a Badge instead.

-## Variations
+## Variants
-Both variations come in `red`, `orange`, `green`, `cyan`, `blue`, `purple`, and `gray` colors.
-The white variation is for the dark theme only.
+Both variants come in `red`, `orange`, `green`, `cyan`, `blue`, `purple`, and `gray` colors.
+The white variants is for the dark theme only.
 A filled tag can be used to add more visual prominence whereas an unfilled tag can be used for grouping.
-You can use both variations in the same layout or user interface, just not in the same area or container.
+You can use both variants in the same layout or user interface, just not in the same area or container.
 Whatever you choose, be sure to maintain consistency as best as possible.

 {% alert state='warning', title='Warning' %}
 Relying on color alone to communicate information causes barriers to access for